Frequently Asked Questions About Wood Siding

-A. Warped or buckling siding is often a sign of a moisture problem in the walls of the house.
-It also can be a sign of structural failure.
-If your siding is warped or buckling, it is best to have a knowledgeable contractor take a look at it to determine what the underlying problem is.
+A. Warped or buckling siding often indicates a moisture problem in the walls of the house.
+It can also be a sign of structural failure.
+If your siding is warped or buckling, have a knowledgeable contractor take a look at it to determine what the underlying problem is.

 Q. Is it okay for my shrubs to touch my wood siding?

-Foliage is one of the great moisture traps that damage wood siding.
-To prevent moisture from getting trapped on/in your wood siding, make sure that you can walk between trees and shrubs and your exterior wall.
+No. Foliage is one of the great moisture traps that damage wood siding.
+To prevent moisture getting trapped on/in your wood siding, make sure that you can walk between any trees or shrubs and your exterior wall.